12 Sales Gamification Ideas for Teams to Hit Your Business Goals

 Yes, gamification has been shown to increase sales.
 By introducing game elements, competition, and rewards into the sales process, it boosts motivation, productivity, and performance among sales team members, leading to improved sales outcomes.

-What is gamification for sales incentives?
+What is gamification in sales?